JainAnki/ADSMI-Notebooks/README.md

       - understand k-Nearest Neighbors and implement from scratch and implement k-Nearest Neighbors and verifying using sklearn library
       - understand terms related to Bayesian Inference
 6. Regression Models
+    - Working with Iris Dataset and Real Estate.csv
     - Learnings
       - have an overview of the basics of Machine Learning
       - understand the implementation of Train/Test Split
       - develop an understanding of Least Squares, Learning Curves
       - perform Linear Regression and KNN Regressor
       - have an understanding of Regularization of Linear Models
-      - Working with Iris Dataset and Real Estate.csv
 7. Linear Classification and LDA
+    - Worked with MNIST and Fashion MNIST dataset
     - Learnings
       - understand and code a logistic regression algorithm.
       - understand the basics of Linear Discriminant Analysis (LDA)